socaltiger/BatchSubmit.com/README.md

 although it is designed to run SAS/R/Python, it can be easily modified to run any command line based programs, such as Oracle Sqlplus Scripts or SQL server scripts, and much more ...<p>

 this project is fully functional in Perl CGI, I am looking for contributors who can help port it to Python (Flask/FastAPI)<p>

+If you installed a copy of the platform on the web, could you please share the URL with me?
+I am compiling a list of installed bases.